fleetdm/fleet/docs/Using-Fleet/Automations.md

 Host status automations send a webhook request if a configured percentage of hosts have not checked in to Fleet for a configured number of days.

 Fleet sends these webhook requests once per day by default.
 This interval can be updated with the `webhook_settings.interval` configuration option using the [`config` YAML document](./configuration-files/README.md#organization-settings) and the `fleetctl apply` command.
-Note that this interval currently configures both host status and failing policies automations.
+Note that this interval currently configures both host status and failing policy automations.

 Example webhook payload: